Legal

 Continuous vulnerability scanningContainer image CVE scanning at build time; OS package scanning on production nodes; Composer/npm dependency audit in CICI scan reports; node patch reports

-Patch SLA by severityCritical: 24h; High: 7d; Medium: 30d; Low: next release windowSecurity policy; /.well-known/security.txt
+Patch SLA by severityCritical (internet-facing): 72h of disclosure; all other Critical/High: 30d; Medium: 30d; Low: next release windowSecurity policy; /.well-known/security.txt

 Vulnerability disclosure programmePublic reporting via security@danubedata.ro; RFC 9116 security.txt published; safe-harbour for good-faith research/.well-known/security.txt